-WE LIVE!
-WE DIE!
-WE LIVE AGAIN!1 of 12One of the hardest parts of being a dedicated fan is losing something you love.
-Every fan has felt the sting of a cancelled show with seemingly unlimited potential.
-But sometimes, fans do get a second chance to enjoy their favorite show when a revival or even a reboot hits the air.
+One of the hardest parts of being a dedicated TV fan is losing something you love.
+Almost everyone has felt the sting of favored a canceled show with seemingly unlimited potential.
+But sometimes, we do get a second chance to enjoy a favorite show when a revival or even a reboot hits the air.

-Of course, the number of genre shows that fans want back is countless – the thing about rabid fandom is that there’s never enough of any show to satisfy the hunger for more adventures with fan-favorite characters.
+Of course, the number of genre shows that hardcore viewers want back is countless – the thing about rabid fandom is that there’s never enough of any show to satisfy the hunger for more adventures with beloved characters.
 But we’ve still done our best to pick out the cream of the crop, the shows that really deserve a new lease on life.

-BABYLON 52 of 12Created by J. Michael Straczynski – who also wrote 92 of the show’s 110 episodes, a TV record – Babylon 5 picked up the torch lit by Star Trek and took its mature approach to sci-fi to new frontiers.
+Created by J. Michael Straczynski – who also wrote 92 of the show’s 110 episodes, a TV record – Babylon 5 picked up the torch lit by Star Trek and took its mature approach to sci-fi to new frontiers.